-Five participants in our study described examples wherein they were aware that there was a diagram and were able to learn more about it.
+\item[L3:] \emph{Single Static Perspective of a Diagram}: Five participants in our study described examples wherein they were aware that there was a diagram and were able to learn more about it.
 This type of learning usually involves a static feature like alt-text.
 For example, P7 commented: \textit{“If the human-generated alternative text is done well, then you can gain a very good picture of the diagram.”} P7 and P9 used new computer vision technology to learn more about the diagrams.
-More commonly, a majority of the participants (14 of 15) resorted to asking sighted people, but found that this workaround came with its own challenges (discussed later in level 4).
+More commonly, a majority (14 of 15 participants) resorted to asking sighted people but found that this workaround came with challenges (discussed in level 4).

 Despite the benefits of static descriptions, 14 participants also voiced concerns over not having enough control over them, which limited how much they could gain.
 For example, P12 explained that an inherent limitation of using screen readers is that one does not have control over the types of details one wants to access: \textit{“[...]
 Sometimes, you just want to skim something, and you can't.
-You can't do the “cheaty” short[cut] method of looking at the diagrams [visually] and inferring the information.” } Another limitation of text-based descriptions such as alt-text, image descriptions and Optical Character Recognition (OCR) readouts was raised by P5 and P14, who mentioned how the linearity of these aids forces people to piece together different parts of the information on their own, which can be cognitively cumbersome.
+You can't do the `cheaty' short[cut] method of looking at the diagrams [visually] and inferring the information.” } Another limitation of text-based descriptions such as alt-text, image descriptions and Optical Character Recognition (OCR) readouts was raised by P5 and P14, who mentioned how the linearity of these aids forces people to piece together different parts of the information on their own, which can be cognitively cumbersome.
 For example, P14 demonstrated accessing a node-link diagram about Belsky’s (1984) Process Model of the Determinants of Parenting found in a textbook through OCR.
 P14 described how, while they were learning about the details in the nodes through the textual descriptions, they missed the overall structure and when focusing on the structure, they could not remember the details.